yusufnegahban/Book_scraper/README.md

 🚀 Features
 Scrapes book title, author, ISBN, price, availability, publish date

-Handles multiple pages (pagination)
+-Handles multiple pages (pagination)

-Stores data using SQLAlchemy with PostgreSQL
+-Stores data using SQLAlchemy with PostgreSQL

-Web interface with search and pagination
+-Web interface with search and pagination

-REST API to get book data in JSON
+-REST API to get book data in JSON

-Basic unit tests for scraping and web routes
+-Basic unit tests for scraping and web routes

 🛠 How to Run
 پ